FRex/unicode-analyze-page/README.md

 ![screenshot.png](screenshot.png)

-To deploy this tool yoursef you need the two files:
+To deploy this tool yoursef you need the three files:
 1. `index.html` - the HTML with input box and inline JS to analyze the string.
 2. `data.js` - the data as JSON, generated from `UCD.zip` and `Unihan.zip` files.
+3. `blocks.js` - the data as JSON, generated from `UCD.zip` file.

-Both files and the `gendata.py` script that generates `data.js` are in this repo.
+All the files and the `gendata.py` script that generates `data.js` and `blocks.js` are in this repo.

 To get the `UCD.zip` and `Unihan.zip` files, visit [https://www.unicode.org/Public/UCD/latest/ucd/](https://www.unicode.org/Public/UCD/latest/ucd/).

-You don't need to unpack them, just drop them in same directory as `gendata.py` and run it, to generate `data.js`.
+You don't need to unpack them, just drop them in same directory as `gendata.py` and run it, to generate `data.js` and `blocks.js`.
 The meaning of CJK characters is taken from `kDefinition` field.

 Other tools to deal with Unicode strings, analyze them, convert them, etc.:
 1. [https://www.fontspace.com/unicode/analyzer](https://www.fontspace.com/unicode/analyzer) - updates